 - Repeat the game to strengthen memory, sensory engagement, and social connection.

-Because you keep the pattern familiar but flexible, your baby gets repeated chances to learn that hidden things still exist—and that discovery can feel joyful.
+These simple props invite touch and sight together.
+Because you keep the pattern familiar but flexible, your baby gets repeated chances to learn that hidden things still exist.
+That discovery can feel joyful.

 Hiding Toys in Boxes